MetPX/sarracenia/doc/sr_sender.1.rst

  - **post_broker        amqp{s}://<user>:<pw>@<brokerhost>[:port]/<vhost>**
  - **url                <url>       (default: destination)**

-For pump replication, **mirror** is set to True (default)
+For pump replication, **mirror** is set to True (default).

 **base_dir** supplies the directory path that, when combined with the relative one in the selected notification gives the absolute path of the file to be sent.
-The defaults is None which means that the path in the notification is the absolute one.
+The default is None which means that the path in the notification is the absolute one.

 The **destination** defines the protocol and server to be used to deliver the products.
 Its form is a partial url, for example:  **ftp://myuser@myhost** The program uses the file ~/.conf/sarra/credentials.conf to get the remaining details (password and connection options).
-Supported protocol are ftp,ftps and sftp.
+Supported protocol are ftp, ftps and sftp.
 Should the user need to implement another sending mechanism, he would provide the plugin script through option **do_send**.

 On the remote site, the **post_base_dir** serves the same purpose as the **base_dir** on this server.
-The defaults is None which means that the delivered path is the absolute one.
+The default is None which means that the delivered path is the absolute one.

-Now we are ready to send the product...
-For example, if the selected notification looks like this :
+Now we are ready to send the product... for example, if the selected notification looks like this :

 **20150813161959.854 http://this.pump.com/ relative/path/to/IMPORTANT_product**

 **sr_sender**  performs the following pseudo-delivery:

-sends local file [**base_dir**]/relative/path/to/IMPORTANT_product to    **destination**/[**post_base_dir**]/relative/path/to/IMPORTANT_product
+Sends local file [**base_dir**]/relative/path/to/IMPORTANT_product to    **destination**/[**post_base_dir**]/relative/path/to/IMPORTANT_product
 (**kbytes_ps** is greater than 0, the process attempts to respect this delivery speed... ftp,ftps,or sftp)

-At this point, a pump to pump setup need needs to send the remote notification...
+At this point, a pump-to-pump setup needs to send the remote notification...
 (If the post_broker is not set, there will be no posting... just products replication)

-The selected notification contains all the right informations (topic and header attributes) except for url field in the notice... in our example :  **http://this.pump.com/**
+The selected notification contains all the right information (topic and header attributes) except for url field in the notice... in our example :  **http://this.pump.com/**